This Baked Tofu & Everyday Chana with Surehka Rice is a simple, healthy, and delicious meal made in minutes with Maya Kaimal Foods.

 - Open a package of Maya Kaimal Surekha Rice and pour into another bowl.

-- Add 1 Tbsp of water, cover, and heat according to package directions.
+- Add 1 tablespoon of water, cover, and heat according to package directions.

 - Add the baked tofu into the Everyday Chana and stir to coat the tofu with the sauce.